andrewstarritt/quaternion/README.md

 ## mixed mode arithmetic

-Quaternions numbers and scalar numbers, i.e. int or float, are interoperable. int and float are treated as Quaternions with zero imaginary components.
+Quaternions numbers and scalar numbers, i.e. int or float, are interoperable. int and float numbers are treated as Quaternions with zero imaginary components.

 Mixed mode with complex numbers is also allowed.
 A complex number, z, is treated as a Quaternions, q, such that q.w = z.real, q.y = z.imag, and q.x and q.z are